liormizr/s3path/docs/advance.rst

 `boto3`_ can be used as a SDK for such scenarios.

-There for you can use s3path for them as well.
+Therefor you can use s3path for them as well.

 And even specify per "Bucket" what is the source.